petecoop/generator-express/README.md

 ## No Longer Maintained

-This project has not been maintained since 2015 and is very outdated.
+This project has not been maintained since 2019 and is outdated.
 Please look for alternatives.

 # Generator express
 [![Build Status](https://img.shields.io/travis/petecoop/generator-express.svg)](https://travis-ci.org/petecoop/generator-express)